congrady/Bakalarka/README.md

 5. History API routing

-6. Asynchronous on-demand resource loading.
+6. Asynchronous on-demand resource loading with support for external libraries.

-7. You CAN use external libraries.
-Just specify them in config file, and they will load automatically.
+7. Contains util functions, that facilitate creation of your pages.

 Disadvantages: